clarity-lang/book/src/ch06-00-control-flow.md

 difference between functions that end in an exclamation point (such as `unwrap!`), and those that do not (such as `unwrap-panic`).
 Those that end in an exclamation point allow for arbitrary early returns from a function.
-Those that do not terminates execution altogether and throws a runtime error.
+Those that do not terminate execution altogether and throw a runtime error.